jju/stubbl/seasons/gcxi/week05.md

 The Menace got the win they needed, but never really ran away with the match until the bitter end.
 AM 5 - SR 3 [[gcxi-05-amsr]]

-The Tide romped through the Spectres even with a down match from Venus.
+The Tide romped through the Spectres even with a down match from Veens.
 DS 0 - FT 4 [[gcxi-05-dsft]]

 The Tatters couldn't quite manage to keep the Claws out of the endzone enough to make a difference.
 CT 2 - BC 3 [[gcxi-05-ctbc]]